Discounted Cash Flow (DCF) Calculator

 How to Use the DCF Calculator

-Choose the number of years (1-10) for cash flow projections.
+Choose the number of years (1–10) for which to project future cash flows.

-Input the perpetual growth rate for cash flows after the forecast period (e.g., 1-3%).
+Input the perpetual growth rate (%) for cash flows after the forecast period (typically 1–3%), based on long-term GDP or industry growth rates.

 Key Applications of DCF

-• Valuing companies or investments based on future cash flows
+• Valuing companies or investments based on forecasted future cash flows

 • Assessing intrinsic value for stock investments